rust-lang/rfcs/text/3263-precise-pre-release-deps.md

      This is less overkill and can be removed at the next Edition of Rust.

-Instead of changing resolver cargo behavior, we could decide that there is no compatible version for pre-release as explaining pre-release having compatible version don't make a lot of sense.
+Instead of changing resolver cargo behavior, we could decide that there is no compatible version for pre-release as explaining pre-release having compatible version don't make a lot of sense currently.
 So `1.0.0-alpha.0` would never match any other requirement than that exact same version.
 That mean that `^1.0.0-alpha.0` could only match `1.0.0-alpha.0` version.
 This has the major benefit to not introduce inconsistency with pre-release and release in Cargo resolve.
 This could also be adopted transparently or using opt-in solution.

 The latter alternative could be preferred.
 Because it doesn't add complex behavior in cargo resolver, It will make the maintenance of Cargo simpler.
-It's also followed the rule 9 of Semver that say pre-release don't have any compatibility requirement.
+It's also followed the rule 9 of SemVer that say pre-release don't have any compatibility expectation with stable release.
 And we teach this by simply say that pre-release don't have any compatible version.

 # Prior art
 [prior-art]: #prior-art

 Cargo behavior to by default use the most compatible version is unique AFAIK most others tool assume `version = "=1.0.0"` for `version = "1.0.0"`.
 So this problem may be unique to Cargo.

-[Npm rules] follow the same as cargo for compatibility version but npm default to `=` for everything while Cargo default to `^`.
-Npm clearly state they don't strictly follow semver precedence for pre-release:
+[NPM rules] follow the same as cargo for compatibility version but NPM default to `=` for everything while Cargo default to `^`.
+NPM clearly state they don't strictly follow SemVer precedence for pre-release:

 > For example, the range >1.2.3-alpha.3 would be allowed to match the version 1.2.3-alpha.7, but it would not be satisfied by 3.4.5-alpha.9, even though 3.4.5-alpha.9 is technically "greater than" 1.2.3-alpha.3 according to the SemVer sort rules.
 The version range only accepts pre-release tags on the 1.2.3 version.
 The version 3.4.5 would satisfy the range, because it does not have a pre-release flag, and 3.4.5 is greater than 1.2.3-alpha.7.